-Total points scored for this section: 10

-Total possible points for this section: 10
+Total points scored for this section: 10 Total possible points for this section: 10

-Did state inspect all types of operators and inspection units in accordance with time 5 intervals established in written procedures?
+1 Did state inspect all types of operators and inspection units in accordance with time 5 intervals established in written procedures?
 Chapter 5.1

-- a.
-Standard (General Code Compliance)
+- Standard (General Code Compliance) a.

-- b.
-Public Awareness Effectiveness Reviews
+- Public Awareness Effectiveness Reviews b.

 - c.
 Drug and Alcohol

 - d.
 Control Room Management

-- e.
-Part 193 LNG Inspections
+- Part 193 LNG Inspections e.

 - f.
 Construction (did state achieve 20% of total inspection person-days?)

-- g.
-OQ (see Question 3 for additional requirements)
+- OQ (see Question 3 for additional requirements) g.

-- h.
-IMP/DIMP (see Question 4 for additional requirements)
+- IMP/DIMP (see Question 4 for additional requirements) h.

-Yes, the randomly generated operators to be checked for this evaluation period consisted of 5 distribution, 6 transmission, 4 gas gathering & 3 LNG operators.
+The random generated operators to be checked for this evaluation period consisted of 7 distribution, 6 transmissions, 4 gas gathering & 3 LNG operators.
 A review of inspections reports provided by Program Manager on each operator in an Excel spreadsheet found the time intervals were met in accordance with NY DPS procedures to at least once every 5 calendar years.
 All operators listed below were reviewed annually on Records, Field and O&M Audit.
-A check of records found the last inspections performed were conducted during CY2021 and final report was issued to company at the end of the audit period.
-The DIMP/TIMP inspections were last reviewed during the audits performed in CY2017/CY2019 in accordance with their inspection intervals.
-No issues were found with the time intervals for the following operators.